amybohbeanii/ExercisesInC/hfc/ch9/notes.md

 ### chapter 9: processes and system calls

 * c programs make system calls if they want to talk to the hardware
 * system calls: functions that live inside OS's kernel.
 Application causes an exception (by executing a protected instruction) in order to jump into kernel code.
 The interrupt handler executes code (in kernel mode) on behalf of process, then jumps back into application code.
+They are functions that your program uses to talk to the kernel
 * printf(), is a system call made to OS to send string of text to screen.

 ## System()